fdw/rofimoji/README.md

 ## Display server support
 `rofimoji` supports both X11 and Wayland by using the correct tools for each environment (see [Supported Selectors](#supported-selectors)).
 It tries to automatically choose the right one for the currently running session.
 If you want to manually overwrite this, have a look at the `--selector`, `--clipboarder` and `--typer` options [above](#options).

+`rofimoji` also supports MacOS in a best-effort fashion (see below)

 ## Most recently used characters
 By default, `rofimoji` will show the last ten recently used characters separately; you can insert them with `alt+1`, `alt+2` and so on.
 It will use the default [insertion method](#insertion-method).